nilton61/Choreography/examples/hierarchical_state_machine/readme.md

     }
 ```

-The trasitions between the main states are controlled by a user pushbutton switch which has its own state machine for debouncing.
+The trasitions between the main states are controlled by an active low user pushbutton switch which has its own state machine for debouncing.
 The debounce state machine communicates its actions via a boolean variable named oneShot, which is high exactly 1 arduino-loop cycle when pressed by the user.
 The time constant 600us is chosen to exceed one single bounce.
 The state diagram is as following

 ```mermaid
 stateDiagram